opensafely-core/ehrql/docs/tutorial/dataset-definition-concepts.md

 from ehrql.tables.beta.core import patients, medications
 ```

 Next, we create a dataset object.
 Don't worry about exactly what this line does!
-# I'd like to know what this is here.
-I don't think it is explained anywhere
-# e.g. to this we can add the patient series (variables) we are interested in.
-These form a patient frame that can then be filtered to the population of interest.

 ```python
 dataset = Dataset()